Foreign Agricultural Service.

 (f) In the case of death, incompetency, disappearance or dissolution of a person that is eligible to receive benefits in accordance with this part, such person or persons specified in 7 CFR part 707 may receive such benefits, as determined appropriate by FSA.

-(g) If the Administrator, FAS, determines in September that program funds may be insufficient to meet the requirements for adjustment assistance payments under this part during the coming fiscal year, FSA may suspend adjustment payments until June 16 in order to prorate amounts owed producers.
+(g) If the Administrator, FAS, determines in September that program funds may be insufficient to meet the requirements for adjustment assistance payments under this part during the coming fiscal year, FSA may delay making adjustment payments in order to prorate amounts owed producers.

-(h) FSA will not make adjustment assistance payments to producers who have not satisfied the technical assistance requirement.
+(h) FSA shall not make adjustment assistance payments to producers who have not met at least once with an Extension Service employee to receive technical assistance.

 (a) Prior to the anniversary of a certification date,